Submissions

 Refereeing and Editing

 A manuscript received by the journal undergoes first screening (pre-review) by the Editor-In-Chief (EiC) for basic science and format.
 If extensive corrections are required (e.g., to bring the manuscript into JARDET style), manuscripts are returned to the author for revision prior to being sent out for review.
 Referees are chosen by the EIC or by associate editors or members of the editorial board.
-The manuscript is then sent to the two reviewers in a double-blind review process if found sufficient in form.
+The manuscript is then sent to at least two reviewers in a double-blind review process if found sufficient in form.

 Proof and Reprints

 Galley proofs are sent to the corresponding author along with the Copyright Form.
 It is the responsibility of authors to carefully read the proofs and to return them promptly to the Managing Editor (within 72 hours of receipt).
-Authors should answer all questions from the printer and technical editor.
+Authors should answer all questions from the technical editor.
 Corrected proofs are uploaded in the journal’s website and tagged as “article in press” until issue and page assignments are finalized by the editorial team.

 Publication Ethics